 Protecting and Jurisdictional Agencies will participate in IMT in-briefings to provide information on local issues, personnel, facilities and identify key representatives.
 The Protecting Agencies will authorize and provide oversight for incident resources regardless of the complexity level and will assign a liaison to out-of-state Type 1 & 2 IMTs.
-Jurisdictional Agencies may assign Resource Advisors and/or an Agency Administrator Representative.
+Jurisdictional Agencies may assign incident resources outside of the IMT structure such as Agency Administrator Representatives, Resource Advisors, Strategic Operational Planners, Long-term Analysts, or other positions.
+These assignments should be coordinated with the IMT.

 Protecting and Jurisdictional Agencies will collaborate to develop schedules and agendas for IMT in-briefings and closeout meetings.
 Prior to the closeout meeting, each agency will be given the opportunity to contribute to the written evaluation of IMT's performance in the implementation of the direction contained in the Delegation of Authority.
 The Protecting Agency is responsible for compiling the final evaluation documents, the closeout notes, and for obtaining the Incident Summary from the IMT.
 IMT evaluations, and minutes from the closeout or IMT Incident Summary will be forwarded to the Protecting Agencies' Chief of Fire Operations, and the AWFCG Chair and Executive Assistant for distribution to affected Jurisdictional Agency representatives.

 Lessons learned from the IMT debriefings will be included as an Interagency Fall Fire Review agenda item.